bunyamineymen/Lesson_DevelopingMobileGames_2022-2023_Autumn/Week_8/README.md

 ﻿# Week 8

-* Visa week : Everyone is going to make her or his own project presentation.
+* Visa week : Everyone is going to make own project presentation in lesson.